-Assistant Professor; H. James Griggs-FIA Fellowship
+Assistant Professor of Accounting, H. James Griggs-FIA Fellowship

 Roger received an undergraduate degree in accounting from Lynchburg College in Virginia and has several years of experience working as a cost accountant in a small manufacturing company and as an analyst at DuPont.